Pokémon 4Ever: Plot

-Ash, Sammy and Pikachu breach Celebi's armour and convince it to resist the Marauder, regaining his memories and is freed from the Dark Ball's influence.
+Ash, Sammy, and Pikachu breach Celebi's armour and convince it to resist the Marauder, regaining his memories and is freed from the Dark Ball's influence.
 The Marauder and Jessie tumble in the lake as Celebi's armour collapses.
 However, upon taking Celebi to the lakeside, it dies in Sammy's arms.
 The group attempt to revive it when Suicune purifies the lake, but it fails.
-Just as all hope of reviving Celebi is lost, the Voice of the Forest, which is actually each Celebi from across time, materializes in the sky and magically resurrects their brother.
-Suddenly, the Marauder appears and kidnaps Celebi, using a jetpack to escape, but Ash and Pikachu rescue Celebi, the Marauder crashing into the forest and is confronted by Towa, Diana, White, and the angry wild Pokémon.
+Just as all hope of reviving Celebi is lost, the Voice of the Forest, which is actually each Celebi from across time, materializes in the sky and magically resurrects their fellow Time Travel Pokémon.
+Suddenly, the Marauder appears and kidnaps Celebi, using a jetpack to escape, but Ash and Pikachu rescue Celebi, with the Marauder crashing into the forest and is confronted by Towa, Diana, White, and the angry wild Pokémon.

 Celebi takes Sammy back to his own time, who promises to reunite with Ash in the future.
-The Marauder's freed Pokémon go their separate ways, as Giovanni would learn about the Marauder's betrayal and urge to kill him and claim Team Rocket for himself and refuse to bail him out.
-Ash, Misty, and Brock speak to Professor Oak of their adventure, Ash saddened by Sammy's departure.
-However, Professor Oak reassures him that friendships can withstand the test of time and he and Sammy will remain friends.
-However, upon ending the call, the trio are perplexed about how Professor Oak knew Sammy's name, having never mentioned it.
-In his laboratory, Oak owns Sammy's sketchbook, revealing he is the same character.
-During the end credits, Tracey discovers Oak's sketchbook and inserts it into a bookshelf for safekeeping.
-In the end, Jessie is swimming in the lake when James and Meowth find her on a raft.
-Soon after the Tyranitar which was caught by the Marauder attacks the raft.
-Team Rocket, having their raft destroyed, decide to relax in the lake.
+Ash, Misty, and Brock speak to Professor Oak of their adventure.
+Ash saddened by Sammy's departure, however, Oak reassures him that friendships can withstand the test of time and he and Sammy will remain friends.
+Upon ending the call, the trio are perplexed about how Professor Oak knew Sammy's name, having never mentioned it.
+In his laboratory, Oak looks through his sketchbook, revealing that he is Sammy.
+Later, Tracey Sketchit discovers Oak's sketchbook and inserts it into a bookshelf for safekeeping, and Jessie reunites with James and Meowth on the lake.

 Cast

 Production

 The movie was directed by Kunihiko Yuyama and written by Hideki Sonoda.
-Norman Grossfeld, the producer of the English adaption, said that the animation quality in the film was the "finest yet" from Oriental Light and Magic.
-The animators felt "tremendous pressure" that their adaption, both in the writing and the casting, held up against "this incredible achievement".
+Norman Grossfeld, the producer of the English adaptation, said that the animation quality in the film was the "finest yet" from Oriental Light and Magic.
+The animators felt "tremendous pressure" that their adaptation, both in the writing and the casting, held up against "this incredible achievement".
 Grossfeld says they adjusted the casting so that the guest characters did not sound too "cartoony" – "and instead had a larger than life tone to fit in with the epic nature of this story and the craftsmanship of the animation".
 Jim Malone directed the English dub that was written by Michael Haigney.